Netatalk/netatalk/doc/manpages/man1/afptest.1.md

 **afparg**` is an AFP CLI client that takes a specific command with optional arguments, and sends a single action to the AFP server.
 This can be used for one-off troubleshooting or system administration.

+**fce_listen** is a simple listener for Netatalk's Filesystem Change Event (FCE) protocol.
+It will print out any UDP datagrams received from the AFP server.

 Please refer to the helptext of each tool for the precise use of each option.